PhoenixTales/phoenix-docs/vision/gothic-defined.md

 I loved True Detective and Max Payne, which are hard-boiled detective stories and both are visually "southern gothic".
 Other than that, Max Payne 2 is subtitled as a "film noir love story", which, to make it simple, is just the french way of saying *gothic*.</p>

 ## Gothic vs. Common Fantasy

+Every fantastical story contains elements that are and were - as far as we know - not existent in our "real" world but can be *imagined* to have existed in the past or that could exist in the present or in the future.
+They both are *imaginative*, in opposition to "documentative" (like mere descriptions of events or observations, "real" stories) and in this sense, they are notional (or "fictitious") instead of historical (or "traditious"); they are "made up" instead of "handed down".

+In short: they are fantastical instead of realistical.
+But realistic here means only: "as it was realised in history" or "as it was realised in evolution" etc. But both historical as well as evolutionary developments could have turned out differently; it is in this sense that *some* fantastical stories or aspects of them can be considered conceivable as "potentially real", while others may hardly be able to be conceived - based on the world we know - as having any potential of realisation in the past, present or future.

+And this is one of the crucial things to differentiate between fantastical stories (which contains "sci-fi" too).
+Instead of the very superficial and outdated differentiations such as fantasy vs. sci-fi, we differentiate fantastical stories based on the following differentiations:

+* Are they inspired or set in a historical period of the past, the present or in the future? (past/present/future)
+* Are the fantastical elements of the story conceivable as *potentially* real?
+  And does the story try to make this conceivability believable or doesn't it care for that? (../..)
+* Are the fantastical or magical elements in "high" focus of (= especially highlighted in) the story or are they low-key? (high/low)
+* Does the story have a dark, gloomy mood or a bright, colourful mood? (dark/bright)
+* Is the story hard, cynical, brutal or rather soft, comforting and gentle? (hardboiled, roman/film/game noir)
+* Does it comply to any specific writing/filming/gamedesign style?
+Such as: Gothic,

+Examples:
+Gothic presents an imaginative-past scenario.
+Stalker presents an imaginative-present scenario.
+Matrix presents an imaginative-future scenario.

 Gothic is supposed to be "another kind of fantasy".